alkampfergit/personal-blog/codewrecks/content/post/old/2011/09/role-playing-games-resources-that-grow-with-time.md

 }
 {{< / highlight >}}

-What Iâ€™m testing here is that, creating a new empty TimeGrowingResource that increase its value 10 units each second, after 60 seconds the Quantity should be equal to 600.
+What I'm testing here is that, creating a new empty TimeGrowingResource that increase its value 10 units each second, after 60 seconds the Quantity should be equal to 600.
 A possible implementation could be.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 public Int64 Quantity